-In 1911, the year after she died, one of Hamilton’s new schools was named after her.
+One year after Adelaide’s death, one of Hamilton’s new schools was named after her.
 Her beloved husband, John Hoodless, laid the cornerstone.

-On October 27, 1937, 300 people gathered to pay homage to this remarkable woman and watched as Lady Tweedsmuir (wife of the then current Governor-General of Canada and herself a member of the Women’s Institute in the UK) unveiled a cairn dedicated to Adelaide’s memory.
+On October 27, 1937, 300 people gathered to pay homage to this remarkable woman and watched as Lady Tweedsmuir unveiled a cairn dedicated to Adelaide’s memory.
 The cairn can still be found at the intersection of Blue Lake Road and Highway #24, near St. George, Ontario.
 To this day it is still being cared for by the Brant District W.I.

 In 1975, Dr. Henry Heard Marshall developed a rose that he named after Adelaide.
 The rose is deep pink, with a mild fragrance, and is able to withstand very cold winters.
 A fitting tribute to a strong and inspirational woman.

 In 1993, Canada Post issued a portrait stamp, designed by Heather Cooper.